Ashwal200/OOP_Ex1/README.md

 # Project Observer

-In this project we use the principles of **Observer** design patterns.
+In this project you will find principles of the design pattern of **Observer**, And how we chose to perform it.

+### OOP
 OOP stands for Object-Oriented Programming.
 Procedural programming is about writing procedures or methods that perform operations on the data,
 while object-oriented programming is about creating objects that contain both data and methods.